Vastu shastra tips for Diwali, Dipawali

 Here’s how to have a Vastu-friendly Diwali this year:

 It is a time for a thorough cleaning of the house.
-Goddess lakshmi will enter in clean and nicely decorated houses.
-A clutter-free environment is essential to regulate and improve the flow of the energy in your home.
+Goddess Lakshmi will enter in clean and nicely decorated houses.
+A clutter-free environment is essential to regulate and improve the flow of energy in your home.
 Open spaces allow the positive energy to move freely in the household.
 Remove any obstruction to this balanced flow of energy.
 The positive energy has to travel freely and smoothly without jerks.
-Also maintain a good ventilation aids.
+Also maintain good ventilation aid.
 Remove clutter from the house.
-A clutter may includes non working instruments, old cloths, chipped plates and many more.
-Get rid of ingredients or instruments you do not use.
+A clutter may include non-working instruments, old clothes, chipped plates and many more.
+Get rid of ingredients or tools/instruments/devices you do not use.
 Create a space in the house for new things.

 Vastu is all about balancing of the energy.
 Whenever you light up dark corners or brighten your home in general, you bring sunlight and positive energy into the area.
 Remove stagnant or negative energy from each and every corners of the house.
 Lighting diya’s or candles to activate this area.

-Ensure that each and every corner of the house is lit properly.
+Ensure that each and every corner of the house is adequately lit.
 A lot of people wonder about the right direction in for the diya.
 On Diwali, all directions are equally important.
 The entrance door must be particularly well lighted – place a Diya on either side and a candle or a Diya at every opening in the house.